LGM70/TaskTrack/README.md

 2. I recommend you to download [IntelliJ IDEA](https://www.jetbrains.com/idea/) to build the backend project.

 3. In `backend/src/main/resources`, create a `.env` file.
 You should follow the syntax of `backend/src/main/resources/.env.example`.
-The first 4 variable can be found in the link you used to connect the MongoDB database.
+The first 4 variables can be found in the link you used to connect the MongoDB database.
 The last variable needs to be a more-than-64-char-long string.

-4. Load the project using maven, and build it in IntelliJ IDEA.
+4. Load the project using Maven, and build it in IntelliJ IDEA.

 ### Setup frontend environment